brunetto/cv/index.md

 Reportage \| Events&Concerts \| Portraits \| Weddings

-My photography focuses on people and their relationships — in love, in music, in action, and in the way they explore the world.
+My photography focuses on people and their relationships — love, music, action, and in the way they explore the world.

 Photojournalist for "Il Gazzettino".
 Founder of <a href="https://biemmezeta.com/">Biemmezeta</a>, co-founder of <a href="https://piaccastudio.it/">PiAcca Studio</a> and <a href="https://dieresiproject.com/">Dieresi</a>.